FACN8/Pre-course/Week1/HTML.md

 In html a table is defined with the `<table>` tag.
 Each row is defined with the `<tr>` tag (**t**able **r**ow).
 A **t**able **h**eader is defined with the `<th>` tag.
 Each cell is defined with the `<td>` (**t**able **d**ata) tag.

-* Read more about [tables](https://www.w3schools.com/html/html_tables.asp), in a new .html file build a table that will have the following information in it:
+* Read more about [tables](https://www.w3schools.com/html/html_tables.asp), and in a new .html file build a table that will have the following information in it:

 ![](https://i.imgur.com/u9jlXqU.png)